peepeero/peepeero/README.md

 - 👋 Hi, I’m @peepeero
-- 👀 I’m interested in physics, chemistry biology with a side interest in mathemat8ical fincance
+- 👀 I’m interested in physics, chemistry biology with a side interest in mathematical fincance
 - 🌱 I’m currently learning c++